kristinbarton/ufs-arctic-workflow/README.md

 Generating Initial and Boundary Inputs
 -----------------------------------------------
 This will create both ocean and atmosphere inputs that can be placed into an existing run directory (e.g., see [Accessing Existing Test Cases (Hera)](#accessing-existing-test-cases-hera))
-1. First, go the the `run` directory and edit `run_all_prep.sh` so that it points to the desired config directory found in `config_files` (or setup your own `config.in`).
+1. First, go the the `run` directory and edit `run_prep.sh` so that it points to the desired config directory found in `config_files` (or setup your own `config.in`).
-2. Run `./run_all_prep.py` from `run` directory to generate all inputs.
+2. Run `./run_prep.py` from `run` directory to generate all inputs.
 3. Output and configure files will be placed in a top-level directory called `intercom`.
 Place all `*.nc` files into `INPUT` in your run directory and place `MOM_input` into top level of run directory.
-4. Running `./clean.sh` or (on `dev_ursa` branch), running with the `--clean` (e.g., `./run_all_prep.py --clean --all`) will clean up the directory before running.
+4. Running `./clean.sh` or (on `dev_ursa` branch), running with the `--clean` (e.g., `./run_prep.py --clean --all`) will clean up the directory before running.
 This is recommended if you have old run data in the run directory.
 5. (Only on `dev_ursa` branch: You can specify specific components to generate boundary conditions for.
-By default `./run_all_prep.py` will generate files for atmosphere, ocean, and ice.
+By default `./run_prep.py` will generate files for atmosphere, ocean, and ice.
 To specify only one or two components, include `--ocn`, `--ice`, and/or `--atm` in the script call.
 You can also use `--all` to clarify input files should be generated for all components.

 Setting up initial working ATM OCN ICE configuration
 ----------------------------------------------------